ryanwentzel/ryanlwentzel.com/collections/_pages/ministry-resume.md

 ## Experience

-**Grace Bible Church** | Escondido, CA | 2009 – Present
+**Grace Bible Church**, Escondido, CA, 2009 – Present
 Lead/Preaching Pastor, 2016 – Present
 Lay Elder/Pastor, 2009 – 2016

-- Led multi-year revitalization of a 25-year-old church experiencing midlife stagnation.
+- Led a multi-year revitalization of a 25-year-old congregation experiencing midlife stagnation, fostering renewed vision, engagement, and spiritual vitality.
-- As part of a two-person preaching team, planned, developed, and delivered Christ-centered, gospel-driven expository sermons that were biblically faithful, accessible, and relevant, enabling both younger and mature church members to cultivate a deeper grasp of the gospel of grace.
-- Introduced elements of historic Christian worship into the Sunday liturgy, including a call to worship, prayer of invocation, pastoral prayer, and benediction.
+- Enriched weekly worship services by introducing elements of historic Christian worship into the Sunday liturgy, including a call to worship, prayer of invocation, pastoral prayer, and benediction.
+- Preached regularly as part of a two-person team, delivering Christ-centered, gospel-driven expository sermons that deepened biblical understanding and spiritual growth across generations.
-- Helped transform the church’s culture, making it a welcoming and safe place for the weak, the vulnerable, and the broken.
+- Helped cultivate a church culture marked by compassion, hospitality, and safety for the weak, vulnerable, and wounded.
-- Provided empathetic pastoral care to congregants facing a variety of challenges.
-- As a key member of the pastoral team, developed and implemented major reform of the church’s understanding and prevention of domestic abuse (physical, financial, emotional, and spiritual) and its care for victims.
+- Collaborated with pastoral and lay leaders to implement a comprehensive overhaul of the church's approach to domestic abuse, raising awareness, equipping the congregation, and establishing best practices for prevention and survivor care.
-- Led major reform of the church’s understanding of and pastoral care for members living with mental health challenges.
+- Led reform of the church’s ministry to members living with mental health challenges, equipping the congregation for more faithful, informed, and compassionate care.
-- Developed and implemented a new Adult Education program focusing on forming faithful followers of Jesus Christ through doctrinal and practical biblical instruction.
+- Launched a new Adult Education program to form mature disciples through doctrinal and practical biblical instruction.
-- Relaunched Community Groups ministry with a new vision and format aimed at fostering meaningful Christian community in a casual setting.
+- Revived and relaunched the Community Groups ministry to strengthen relational connection and spiritual formation.

 ## Education

-**Biblical Greek and Hebrew** | 2018 – 2019
+**Biblical Greek and Hebrew**, 2018 – 2019
 Westminster Seminary California
 Escondido, CA

-**Bachelor of Science, Computer Science** | 2003 – 2007
+**Bachelor of Science, Computer Science**, 2003 – 2007
 California State University, San Marcos
 San Marcos, CA